Group selection and shrinkage: Structured sparsity for semiparametric additive models: Error bounds

 \subsection{Setup}

 The data is assumed to be generated according to the regression model

 where $f^0:\mathbb{R}^p\to\mathbb{R}$ is a regression function, $\mathbf{x}_i\in\mathbb{R}^p$ are fixed predictors, and $\varepsilon_i\sim\mathcal{N}(0,\sigma^2)$ is iid stochastic noise.
 This flexible specification encompasses the semiparametric model $f^0(\mathbf{x})=\sum_jf_j(x_j)$ (with $f_j$ zero, linear, or nonlinear) that is the focus of our empirical studies, and the linear model $f^0(\mathbf{x})=\mathbf{x}^\top\bm{\beta}^0$.
 Let $\mathbf{f}^0:=(f^0(\mathbf{x}_1),\ldots,f^0(\mathbf{x}_n))^\top$ be the vector of function evaluations at the sample points.
-The goal of this section is to place probabilistic upper bounds on $\|\mathbf{f}^0-\hat{\mathbf{f}}\|_2^2/n$, the estimation error of $\hat{\mathbf{f}}:=\mathbf{X}\hat{\bm{\beta}}$.
+The goal of this section is to place probabilistic upper bounds on $\|\mathbf{f}^0-\hat{\mathbf{f}}\|^2/n$, the estimation error of $\hat{\mathbf{f}}:=\mathbf{X}\hat{\bm{\beta}}$.

-The objects of our analysis are the group subset estimators \eqref{eq:overshrinkgroupsubset}.
-We allow the predictor groups $\mathcal{G}_1,\ldots,\mathcal{G}_g$ to overlap, and do not require the group matrices $\mathbf{X}_1,\ldots,\mathbf{X}_g$ to be orthogonal.
-To simplify the results and their derivations, we constrain the number of nonzero groups rather than penalize them.
+The objects of our analysis are the group subset estimators~\eqref{eq:overshrinkgroupsubset}.
+We allow the predictor groups $\mathcal{G}_1,\ldots,\mathcal{G}_g$ to overlap.
+To facilitate comparisons against existing results, we constrain the number of nonzero groups rather than penalize them.
 To this end, let $\mathcal{V}(s)$ be the set of all $\bar{\bm{\nu}}$ such that at most $s$ groups are nonzero:\footnote{For all values of the group subset penalty parameter $\lambda_0$, there exists a constraint parameter $s$ which yields an identical solution.}

 We consider the regular group subset estimator:

 and the shrinkage estimator: